 - Payroll taxes are taxes on wages and earnings that fund Social Security benefits, Medicare Hospital Insurance, unemployment compensation, and various smaller retirement programs.
-The two largest payroll taxes -- the Social Security tax and the Medicare tax -- accounted for 35 percent of federal revenues in 2012, or roughly $845 billion.
+The two largest payroll taxes -- the Social Security tax and the Medicare tax -- accounted for 34 percent of federal revenues in 2014, or roughly $1 trillion.

 - The Federal Insurance Contributions Act mandates collection of Social Security and Medicare taxes and is the source of the acronym “FICA”.